-The media has their usually bias take on the matter and obviously other athletes do as well.
+The media has its usual biased take on the matter, and obviously, other athletes do as well.

-Then we have the soldiers and veterans that are actually kind of neutral on things, so I figured I’d give my two cents as well.
+Then we have the soldiers and veterans who are actually kind of neutral on things, so I figured I’d give my two cents as well.

 Well, there were many thoughts that run through my head when I first saw Collin Kaepernick take a knee during the National Anthem.

 He’s disrespecting the flag, our National song, and everyone who has fought or even lived by the values that come from such pride.